rust-lang/book/second-edition/src/ch13-02-iterators.md

 The `type Item = u32` line is saying that the associated `Item` type will be a `u32` for our iterator.
-Again, don't worry about associated types yet, because we'll be covering them in Chapter XX.
+Again, don't worry about associated types yet, because we'll be covering them in Chapter 19.

 The `next` method is the main interface into an iterator, and it returns an `Option`.
 If the option is `Some(value)`, we have gotten another value from the